wassimOubaziz/admin-dashboard/README.md

 ## License:

-This project is licensed under the [Your License] License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the [Your License] License - see the [LICENSE](LICENSE) file for details.

 ## Contributing: